albertogasparin/react-adone/README.md

 To test your changes you can run the examples (with `npm run start`).
 Also, make sure you run `npm run preversion` before creating you PR so you will double check that linting, types and tests are fine.

+## Thanks

+This library merges ideas from redux, react-redux, redux-thunk, react-copy-write, bey, react-apollo just to name a few.
+Moreover it has been the result of months of discussions with [ferborva](https://github.com/ferborva), [pksjce](https://github.com/pksjce), [TimeRaider](https://github.com/TimeRaider), [dpisani](https://github.com/dpisani), [JedWatson](https://github.com/JedWatson), and other devs at [Atlassian](https://github.com/atlassian).